 Another Peak District favourite, The George is an unspoilt, family run pub in the Peak District village of Alstonefield, above Dovedale and a stones throw from Mill Dale within the Peak National Park.
 Cosy rooms with log fires and old beams await you inside or sit out on the front overlooking the pretty village green.

-Experience Estate Life at The Devonshire Arms, in the pretty Chatsworth Village of Beesley.
+Experience Estate Life at The Devonshire Arms, in the pretty Chatsworth Village of Beeley.
 There’s nothing quite like a traditional English village Inn to warm your soul.
 And with its AA Rosette, five-star rating, and recognition in the Michelin Guide, The Devonshire Arms at Beeley is as much an experience as it is an Inn.
 The cosy interiors and fabulous food is a great place to stay a while and the outdoor seating overlooking the village is perfect for watching the world go by.

 If you have spent the day exploring Mam Tor or Kinder Scout then you have to stop by this pub for a pint and some food, the menu is great and the welcome is warm.
 The pub itself is old, cosy and quirky with lots of rustic charm and the beer garden is huge yet secluded.
 Definitely a great place to while away a few hours whatever the weather

-OK so we haven't got the beautiful blue seas of Cornwall and Wales or the huges Lakes of Cumbria but the Peak District has it's own hidden (and not so hidden) gems perfect for those water babies.
+The Peak District has it's own hidden (and not so hidden) gems perfect for those water babies.

-Swimmers its time to get back in the pool and what better way than to experience an open air lido!
 Hidden in the village of Hathersage you will find one of the few remaining outdoor pools left in the UK.
 This fabulous heated (to a balmy 28 degrees) pool also boasts hot poolside showers, lawns and views of Stanage Edge, Hathersage Church and the surrounding hills.
 It is now open again (strict covid instruction and booking in place) so if you fancy a dip head to their website a book a slot online.

 South of the Peak District and a stones throw from Ashbourne is the huge Carsington Waters.
-This Reservoir is a great family day out with walking and cycling routes around the water, an on site cafe and restaurant and shops too.
-Its perfect for those who like to partake in watersports and fishing.
+This Reservoir is a great family day out with walking and cycling routes around the water, an on-site cafe and restaurant and shops too.
+It's perfect for those who like to partake in watersports and fishing.

 Home to the Dambusters, The RAF’s celebrated 617 squadron flew practice sorties here with their ‘bouncing bombs’, in preparation their epic 1943 raid on the dams of the German Ruhr.
 Walking is the best way to experience the dams and the twin-towered dam is at its most impressive when the water cascades over it.